 - Toss in sauce and bake again.

-The crunchy outer shell plus the caramelizing sticky goodness of the sauce, makes this healthy vegan orange cauliflower recipe one I couldn’t stop snacking on.
-I had to yell at myself to stop eating dinner before dinner!
+This recipe goes best over rice and with other veggies (like carrots or broccoli) on the side.
+The crunchy outer shell plus the caramelizing sticky goodness of the sauce, makes this healthier orange cauliflower recipe one I couldn’t stop snacking on!

 - 1 head cauliflower , medium-size